Low Fidelity Visuo-Tactile Pretraining Improves Vision-Only Manipulation Performance: METHODS

 \subsection{Tactile Encoder}

-The hydro-gel beads are not fixed components, and therefore cannot record any exact tactile measurements.
-Instead, tactile events can be inferred from the beads' relative motion and deformation over some period of time.
+Because the BeadSight sensor's hydro-gel beads are not fixed, tactile events are inferred from the beads' relative motion and deformation over time.
 To capture this relative motion, we introduce a ``tactile horizon", the total number of past tactile frames (including the current frame) combined to form the tactile observation.
-We use a tactile horizon of 5 frames (the current time step and four previous time steps).
+We use a tactile horizon of 5 frames (the current time step and 4 previous time steps).
 We collapse the 5 frames on the channel dimension, converting 5 individual $3\times 480 \times480$ images to a single $15\times 480 \times480$ tensor.
 For a different tactile horizon, the representative tensor would be of the shape $3h\times 480 \times480$, where $h$ is the horizon.
-This collapsed tensor allows us to add a single convolutional layer (converting 15 channels to 3 channels) to a pre-trained ResNet-18 \cite{he2016deep} encoder as the encoder for BeadSight.
-The classification layer is removed such that a given image is projected to a 512 embedding vector before being passed to the downstream model.
+The tactile observation is processed by a tactile encoder consisting of a pre-trained ResNet-18 \cite{he2016deep} CNN (with the final classification layers removed), combined with a single convolutional layer (to map the $3h$ channels to 3 channels), resulting in a $\mathbb{R}^{3 \times h \times 480 \times 480} \to \mathbb{R}^{512}$ embedding.

-To provide a horizon for the first few time steps, the BeadSight tactile observation buffer is initialized with $h-1$ duplicates of the initial tactile frame.
-For this task, the sensor is not in contact with any object or surface at the start of each task run, so we would expect the initial frames to be nearly identical.
+To provide a horizon for the first few time steps, the BeadSight's tactile observation buffer is initialized with $h-1$ duplicates of the initial tactile frame.
+For these tasks, the sensor is not in contact with any object or surface at the start of each task run, so we would expect the initial frames to be nearly identical.